1and1/WebApi.LinkHeader/README.md

 ### Programatically generated links

-You can use the `.AddLink()` extension method for `HttpResponseHeaders` to set programatically generated links.
+You can use the `.AddLink()` extension method for `HttpResponseMessage` to set programatically generated links.

 Sample:
 ```cs